Ops226/kx-packet-inspector/docs/engine_internals/reflection_system.md

 The key functions, `Reflect_TypeDecoder` and `Reflect_FieldInitDispatcher`, revealed the exact logic for interpreting the `MemberInitializer` structure.
 This analysis confirmed that the `typeDataOrOffset` field is a bitfield containing the member's memory offset and various type-specific flags.

 With this knowledge, the [Dynamic Scan Dumper](../../tools/ghidra/KX_ReflectionDumper_DynamicScan.py) script has been finalized.
 It now accurately dumps the engine's class layouts into a clean, human-readable C++ header file, fulfilling the project's primary goal.
-The most critical decompiled code snippets that serve as evidence of this system's functionality have been preserved in the `raw_decompilations` directory.
+The most critical decompiled code snippets that serve as evidence of this system's functionality have been preserved in the [`evidence/reflection_system`](./evidence/reflection_system) directory.

 This document represents the complete, evidence-based foundation of the engine's core reflection system.